 Update 2: It's a few weeks later and another three bike riders were killed in Chiang Mai, six were injured, two seriously, all in the same crash by a woman smashing her car into a group of riders.

 Update 3: Just fourty hours after the Update 2 carnage, another cyclist was killed in Bangkok.
-Here's a Bangkok Post article summarizing bicylce deaths and the puny slaps on the wrist the murderous drivers receive.
+Here's a Bangkok Post article summarizing bicycle deaths and the puny slaps on the wrist the murderous drivers receive.
 The issue also made the editorial of the Bangkok Post with some more details.

 Update 4: Another article detailing how cyclists are treated on Thai roads, and after an accident occurs.
-Whoever hits a motorcycle is in trouble, while a cyclist is always at fault when he gets hit.
+Whoever hits a motorcycle is in trouble, while a cyclist is always at fault when he or she gets hit.

 Do not wear flip-flops